-Portfolio Managers - Mr. Reid Smith, a Vice President and Senior Portfolio Manager with Bank of Hawaii ("BOH"), is the lead portfolio manager and has served as a portfolio manager of the Trust since 2021.
+Portfolio Manager - Mr. Reid Smith, a Vice President and Senior Portfolio Manager with Bank of Hawaii ("BOH"), is the lead portfolio manager and has served as a portfolio manager of the Trust since 2021.
 He has over 30 years of experience in the investment industry.
-Mr. Stephen Dodge, a Vice President and Portfolio Manager with BOH, has served as a portfolio manager of the Trust since 2021.
-He has over 5 years of experience in the investment industry.